How RequestyAI's LM Load Balancing Powers FoodFiles' AI Infrastructure

 }

-// Real-time budget tracking and alerts
+// Real-time tracking with alerts

 3. Smart Caching Layer

-class RecipeCache {
+export class RecipeCache {

-async findSimilar(ingredients: string[]): Promise<Recipe | null> {
+async findSimilar(prompt: string): Promise<CachedResult | null> {

-const embedding = await this.embed(ingredients);
+const embedding = await this.embed(prompt);

-const similar = await this.vectorDB.search(embedding, 0.95);
+const results = await this.vectorDB.search({

-if (similar && similar.score > CACHE_THRESHOLD) {
+if (results.length > 0) {

 }